kohlidevops/GitOps-ArgoCD/README.md

 ![image](https://github.com/kohlidevops/GitOps-ArgoCD/assets/100069489/b2b9bf72-8ac3-4fcb-a4e8-959f7b8d7fe9)

 Repo Server - You have a repo server which is talking to Git.

 Application Controller -You have a application controller which is talking to kubernetes.

 These Repo server and application controller gets the information and compare the state.

 Application controller get the information from Repo server and it always tries to see if the state in Git and Kubernetes is same or not.

-API Server - You have a API server which is used for UI / CLI authentication DEX - You have a DEX which has the SSO capability.
+API Server - You have a API server which is used for UI / CLI authentication.

+DEX - You have a DEX which has the SSO capability.

 Redis - Which is used for cache - Why we beed caching?
 Because these are the stateful sets and these application has to be stateful sets and they have to cache the information.

 ### Installation ways